 Above all, however you decide to fast during Lent, approach it as an experiment in grace.
 The point is to create space in our souls to feast on the presence of Jesus in our midst.
 So celebrate the gospel as you fast, and look for God’s grace to meet you.

-Finally, two resources for those who want to learn more:
+Finally, three resources for those who want to learn more:

 - For more on fasting, check out Scot McKnight’s book Fasting.